-In the early 1920s, the school district paid $45,424 for the 3.01 acre block to the north and built a brick building that faces Boston Street for $99,971.
-This second John Hay opened in September of 1922 It is the second building with the John Hay name and is the work of Floyd Naramore.
-The land it sits on between the Crockett Street right of way and Boston Street is said to have been part of a ravine.
+In the early 1920s, the school district paid $45,424 for the 3.01-acre block to the north, and built a brick building that faces Boston Street for $99,971.
+This second John Hay opened in September of 1922.
+It is the second building with the John Hay name and is the work of architect Floyd Naramore.
+The land it sits on, between the Crockett Street right-of-way and Boston Street, is said to have been part of a ravine.
 In 2010, the historic buildings, both of which are designated city of Seattle landmarks, became the home of the Queen Anne Elementary School.

 The third and most recent John Hay on the hill is located at 201 Garfield Street on the site of the Luther Playfield that once served Queen Anne High School.
 Our latest John Hay opened in 1989 and was designed by architects Cardwell-Thomas Associates.